The Case of winning an IPR at PTAB

 We shared the email exchange with Bob and established that not only a document that can be considered a prior art exists, but we were also able to clearly articulate and include the evidence showing how the prior art was possibly obvious to the subject patent inventor and may be known too.
 The hearsay challenge of the patent owner was diffused.

 You see, searching is one thing – anybody can do it.
 Making a client win in a case is altogether a different thing.
 Just one of the many things that we focus on when working on a project.
 Want to work with people who give their 100% and act as a search partner instead of a search vendor?
-Give us a try.
+Send us a message using the button below:

 Authored by: Nikhil Gupta, Manager, Search Team.